roberttkahelin8/thingmajigs/downloads/aboutthis.md

 - thingamajigs 1.6.0 - 1.6.1 => 1.19.4
 - thingamajigs 1.6.2 => 1.20

+About Test Versions and Other Misc.
+Versions:
+These versions of the mod are from internal development.
+They contain broken features or bugs that don't allow the mod to function properly.
+Use them at your own risk.

 note that some versions do not have the same content as others.